 The top ways to accept online payments without a website

 Today, most savvy business owners are acutely aware of the need to offer customers multiple ways to make payments online.
-If your buyers don't see the payment methods they know and trust, you'll quickly experience abandoned shopping carts and ultimately, reduced profits.
+If your buyers don't see the payment methods they know and trust, you'll quickly experience abandoned shopping carts and, ultimately, reduced profits.

 Payment links

 Payment links are best understood as digital invoices.
-When a payment link is sent via email or messaging app — or in the case of Ecommpay, through our unique merchant dashboard — customers simply click or tap the link to view the invoice and then quickly make a payment by entering their card details.
+When a payment link is sent via email or messaging app — or, in the case of Ecommpay, through our unique merchant dashboard — customers simply click or tap the link to view the invoice and then quickly make a payment by entering their card details.
 Payment processing can be completed in just a few clicks or taps of the screen, making this a popular choice for businesses that regularly issue invoices to customers, or those looking to accept credit card payments without having to implement a full payment portal with all of the associated web developer costs.

 The advantages of pay-by-link

 The biggest advantage of pay-by-link is how fast the payment processing technology can be deployed.
-You won't need an integration or even a payment gateway to get started, allowing you to accept online payments without website or even shopping cart implementation.
-That means there's no need to build a complex IT infrastructure or hire a development team, making pay-by-link a great fit for brick-and-mortar businesses looking to get online fast, or companies offering bespoke services where customer invoices need to be generated.
+You won't need an integration or even a payment gateway to get started, allowing you to accept online payments without a website or even shopping cart implementation.
+That means there's no need to build a complex IT infrastructure or hire a development team, making pay-by-link a great fit for brick-and-mortar businesses looking to get online fast or companies offering bespoke services where customer invoices need to be generated.

 Mobile apps (mSDK)

 Ecommpay is a world leader in this type of payment method, with its own mobile SDK enabling easy and fast integration.
-Mobile SDK combines all the features customers expect from a payment form, including the ability to scan bank cards, set up recurring billing and offer a fully customisable and secure payment page that's compatible with both iOS and Android devices.
+Mobile SDK combines all the features customers expect from a payment form, including the ability to scan bank cards, set up recurring billing and offer a fully customisable and secure payment page compatible with iOS and Android devices.

 The advantages of mobile app payments